How to File a Quit Claim Deed in Oklahoma

 Not Filing the Deed with the Appropriate County Office

 After completing and notarizing the quit claim deed, it needs to be filed with the appropriate county office, usually the county clerk’s office, in the county where the property is located.
-Each county might have different filing rules, so check the correct location and process for filing.
+Each county might have different filing rules, so check the correct location and filing process.
 In Oklahoma, not following proper real estate law can make the deed ineffective in transferring ownership.

 Avoiding the Misuse of Quit Claim Deeds